The Role Of Voodoo In The Haitian Revolution

 Situated on the Island of Hispaniola, Saint-Domingue, was the main Hub French of the sugar driven French Colonial Economy, and in 1791 a rebellion by the African slaves on the Island Colony erupted.

-After a significant number of casualties on both sides, the Slaves won an unprecedented victory which ’embarassed’ the French as thousands of the Island’s inhabitants were left dead.
+When the Haitian Slave Revolt broke out, it led to a significant number of casualties on both sides as the Slaves won an unprecedented victory which ’embarassed’ the French as thousands of the Island’s inhabitants were left dead.

 The French kept up the effort to regain the lost Island however in order to reverse the ’embarassing’ defeat.